If you’re feeling self-conscious about cellulite, you

 Estrogen is also a key hormone involved in healthy vascular circulation in women.

-When estrogen levels fluctuate, it reduces blood circulation to the connective tissues,
+When estrogen levels fluctuate, blood circulation to the connective tissues is reduced

-weakening them in the process.
+and the tissues are weakened.
 These hormonal changes also affect lymphatic circulation.

 That leaves stagnant lymph trapped in weakened connective tissue and may increase